A primer on SEO and how you can use it to boost your visibility and sales.

 - Use long-tail keywords in your content: Long-tail keywords help you rank highly for specific search phrases (and might have a lower keyword difficulty score).
 A short-tail keyword would be something like ‘hire copywriter.’
 A long-tail keyword would be ‘hire Johannesburg B2B SaaS copywriter.’
 The more specific the keyword phrases in your content, the more likely you are to be found by people searching for that exact product or service.

 - Make sure your website is mobile-friendly: If users can’t access your website properly on mobile, it’s going to hurt your site’s SEO.
-According to Google, a mobile-friendly site is one that displays text you can read without zooming, sizes content to the screen so users don’t have to scroll horizontally, and places links far enough apart that you can tap the correct one easily.
+According to Google, a mobile-friendly site displays text you can read without zooming and sizes content to the screen so users don’t have to scroll horizontally.
+It also places links far enough apart that you can tap the correct one easily.
 Site loading speed is another factor search engines evaluate when determining your site’s SEO ranking.
 You can test if your website is mobile-friendly by using Google’s own tool here.

 - Set up redirects where appropriate: Setting up redirects for your URLs helps to avoid confusion and ensures you’re not losing organic traffic from old links.
 For example, if you had a blog post with the URL yourwebsite.com/2021 and you changed it to yourwebsite.com/2022, you can set up a 301 redirect so that anyone who clicks on the old link is automatically redirected to the new one.
 You can also set up redirects to capture user intent from related searches.
 For example, if you click on mohammedshehu.com/cv or mohammedshehu.com/resume, both will take you to the same page.